sophialouiserdl/mon-cher-chat/README.md

-#  Mon Cher Chat: Private Local LLM Chatbot 🐈🎀
+#  Mon Cher Chat: Private Local LLM Chatbot 🐱🎀

 ## Project Overview

-**Mon Cher Chat** is a conversational chatbot prototype showcasing the capability to run a high-performance Large Language Model (LLM), **DeepSeek-R1**, entirely on a local machine.
-We use **Ollama** as the LLM runtime and **Streamlit** to build a friendly, interactive web interface.
+**Mon Cher Chat** is a conversational chatbot prototype that I developed to showcase my skills in building and deploying local AI solutions. **I** chose the high-performance Large Language Model (LLM), **DeepSeek-R1**, and implemented it entirely on my local machine, using **Ollama** as the LLM runtime and **Streamlit** to build a friendly, interactive web interface.

-This project emphasizes **data privacy**, full **control over the AI environment**, and a lean, efficient architecture perfect for a technical portfolio.
+This project is a crucial demonstration of modern LLM engineering principles.
+By prioritizing **local execution** and **data privacy**, I successfully created a blueprint for building secure, custom AI tools, which is highly relevant for enterprise applications like internal knowledge bases and secure document analysis.
+The architecture eliminates recurring cloud costs and dependencies, proving the feasibility of running powerful models affordably and securely.

 ### 🔎 Technical Highlights

-* **Local-First Execution:** Ensures all conversations and data remain securely on your machine, eliminating the need for cloud dependencies or external API calls.
+* **Local-First Execution:** I configured the application to run entirely locally, ensuring all conversations and data remain securely on **my** machine, eliminating the need for cloud dependencies or external API calls.
-* **High-Performance LLM:** Utilizes the **DeepSeek-R1** open reasoning model, known for its performance comparable to leading models, such as O3 and Gemini 2.5 Pro.
+* **High-Performance LLM:** I utilized the **DeepSeek-R1** open reasoning model (1.5b variant), known for its performance comparable to leading models, such as O3 and Gemini 2.5 Pro.
-* **Conversational Memory:** Implements state management (`st.session_state`) to maintain the full conversation history, allowing the AI to generate coherent, context-aware responses over long dialogues.
+* **Conversational Memory:** I implemented state management (`st.session_state`) to maintain the full conversation history, allowing the AI to generate coherent, context-aware responses over long dialogues.
-* **Custom Streamlit UI:** Features a responsive, modern chat interface developed quickly using Python.
+* **Custom Streamlit UI:** I developed a responsive, modern chat interface using Python, including custom HTML/CSS styling for an improved user experience.

 ## 🔎 Architecture and Technologies